lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 Finally, his talk discusses [how a Jepsen test runs](https://www.youtube.com/watch?v=OnG1FCr5WTI&t=507s).
 <img src="lein_test1.png" width="500px;" />

-  1. Orchestration node has one thread for each client and a thread for nemesis conductor.
+  1. Orchestration node has one thread for each client and a thread for nemesis (introduces straggling, data corruption, clock drifts and node crashes) conductor.
   2. A series of generated data comprising of read/write operations for client threads and crash/corrupt/partition operations for nemesis thread.
   3. N nodes on which Cassandra cluster is running.